Improving Student Attendance

 See ASD's strategic plan, Destination 2020, for details.

+A missed school day is a lost opportunity for students to learn.
+There is a direct correlation between students who attend school regularly and higher academic achievement levels.
 In order to reach our Destination 2020 goal on attendance, students can miss no more than 17 days of school per year.
 This may seem like a lot but it's less than two absences per month.

 Excused and unexcused absences